smartlawhub/Legal-Data-Analysis/lesson1/Dataframes/task.md

 <b>4. </b>Finally, let's do something more ambitious.
 I searched for a way to make maps of France online, and just
 copied and pasted the relevant code.
 This is will be the topic of the exercise.

-<u>Exercise</u> Based on the two datasets, create a dictionary that you will be able to inputted in the French map
+<u>Exercise 7</u> Based on the two datasets, create a dictionary that you will be able to inputted in the French map
 renderer: it should take department numbers (not names) as keys, and the number of entries as values.